 The version with tomato sauce…

-The Story of the Secret
+The Story of the Secret Ingredient

 As I was assembling the ingredients I did some thinking like, “What spices will taste good with cabbage and beans?” which ran quickly into, “What spices does my family love and I’m in the mood for tonight?”
 After tasting the soup, I must have been pondering orange vegetables.
-Maybe I was thinking about upcoming Super Foods.
+Maybe I was thinking about the upcoming super foods.
 Maybe I was thinking about stuff in my freezer that I needed to use up.
-(I always freeze extras from a can in one-cup portions for muffins, but never make enough muffins…) Maybe I noticed the many cans of pumpkin I have in my basement that I bought in the fall (when they’re on sale and then on clearance after Thanksgiving!) that I need to remember to use more often.
+(I always freeze extras from a can of pumpkin in one-cup portions for muffins, but never make enough muffins…) Maybe I noticed the many cans of pumpkin I have in my basement that I bought in the fall (when they’re on sale and then on clearance after Thanksgiving!) that I need to remember to use more often.
 Whatever the inspiration, my sneaky little self thought, “Could I put pumpkin in cabbage soup???”

 My husband only eats pumpkin in muffins and bread.
 He won’t do pumpkin pie.
 He doesn’t do squash soup or sweet potato fries.
 The man is not picky, but he has a thing against orange fall vegetables, apparently.
 He also told me that his mom used to serve a tomato-based cabbage soup when he was little that he just loved.
 I know better: pumpkins aren’t tomatoes.
 I almost didn’t do it…but a holy kitchen super food boldness stole over me…